semaphoreci/artifact/README.md

 - `Nm` for N months
 - `Ny` for N years

-If epires flag is not set artifact never expires.
+If expires flag is not set artifact never expires.

 ##### Output

+TODO

 ##### Requirements
-- SEMAPHORE_JOB_ID
+- SEMAPHORE_JOB_ID (not required if `--job` flag is specified)
 - Linux, macOS: `~/.artifact/credentials`
 - Windows: `dir "%UserProfile%\.artifact\credentials"`